OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-29.md

 The Lord will not be willing to forgive them; His anger and zeal will burn against them.
 Every curse written in this book will fall upon them, and the Lord will blot out their names from under heaven.

 ## Deuteronomy 29:21
-The Lord will single them out from all the tribes of Israel for disaster, according to all the curses of the covenant written in this Book of the Law.
+The Lord will set them apart from all the tribes of Israel for calamity, in accordance with all the curses of the covenant written in this Book of the Law.

 ## Deuteronomy 29:22
 Future generations—your descendants who rise up after you and foreigners from distant lands—will see the calamities that have befallen the land and the diseases with which the Lord has afflicted it.